Planning a route

 The RoutePlanningOptions.costModel.avoidOptions

 parameter specifies the avoidance criteria.
-Avoids are honored whenever there is a reasonable route available that fulfills all avoid criteria.
-If the detour becomes too large, some avoid criteria can be violated on parts of the route.
-The violations can be detected by checking the corresponding route sections.
+Avoids are honored whenever a reasonable route is available that fulfills all avoid criteria.
+However, if the detour becomes too large, some avoid criteria may be violated on parts of the route.
+These violations can be detected by checking the corresponding route sections.

 Avoid types